vincenzocascone/prompt-generator/README.md

 - ### Directory Structure

-  This utility provides a clear, nested representation of the folder structure in your project.
+  This tool provides a clear, nested representation of the structure of a directory in your project.
 It has been designed with gitignore compatibility, meaning it will respect the file exclusion rules defined in your project's .gitignore file.
 This makes it an essential tool for giving the AI a better understanding of the context of your project.
 The returned JSON is minified in order to be more token efficient.

-  To utilize it, use the following command in your terminal, you can optionally provide the .gitignore file path using the -gitignore flag, if not provided, the script will search for a .gitignore file at the root level of the provided directory:
+  To utilize it, use the following command in your terminal.
+You can optionally provide the .gitignore file path using the -gitignore flag, if not provided, the script will search for a .gitignore file in the root directory:

   ```bash
   get_directory_structure <path to the directory> [-gitignore]
   ```

-  Upon successful execution, the resultant parsed content will be displayed in your terminal and copied to your clipboard for immediate use or future reference.
+  Upon successful execution, the resultant json will be displayed in your terminal and copied to your clipboard for immediate use or future reference.